Florida deputy fighting for his life after shooting; manhunt underway for suspect

 A North Florida sheriff's deputy continued fighting for his life Saturday – with the outlook seeming grim -- after he was shot Friday during a traffic stop, prompting a manhunt for a suspect who remained at large.

-"Please pray for Deputy Josh Meyers," the Nassau County Sheriff's Office tweeted soon after the shooting on Friday.
+"Please pray for Deputy Josh Moyers," the Nassau County Sheriff's Office tweeted soon after the shooting on Friday.

 "Unfortunately, Deputy Moyers is not going to survive," Sheriff Bill Leeper predicted, according to the Florida Times-Union newspaper of Jacksonville.